SnowyMouse/invader/README.md

   -m --maps <dir>              Set the maps directory.
   -M --with-map <file>         Use a map file for the tags.
 This can be
                                specified multiple times.
-  -n --no-prefix               Don't use the "custom_" prefix when building a
-                               Custom Edition resource map.
   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.